marviorocha/stationprotheme/README.md

 ### Theme Station Pro for Radio

-This is a free theme for Wordpress where we use with Station Pro Plugin, Icecast or shutcast.
+This is a free theme for Wordpress where we use with Station Pro Plugin, Icecast or shoutcast radio streming.

 # Screenshot